cnoe-io/website/blog/2023-11-21-argo-cd-application-scalability-2/index.md

 ** Legacy **

 The graph below shows the CPU Usage/Memory Usage of the 10 different Argo CD App Controller shards.
 Looking at the avg, you can see a large variation to how much each shard is utilizing its resources.
-To make an accurate comparison between the different sharding methods, we calculate _the variability _by determining the range of the data for both avg CPU usage and Memory usage.
-The CPU usage variability is calculated by taking the shard with the highest CPU usage and subtracting it from the shard with the least CPU usage: 0.55 - 0.23 = 0.32.
-The Memory usage variability is 452 MiB - 225 MiB = 227 MiB.
+To make an accurate comparison between the different sharding methods, we calculate _the variability_ by determining the range of the data for both avg CPU usage and Memory usage.
+The CPU usage variability is calculated by taking the shard with the highest CPU usage and subtracting it from the shard with the least CPU usage: `0.55 - 0.23 = 0.32`.
+The Memory usage variability is `452 MiB - 225 MiB = 227 MiB`.

 ** Variability: **